-Counts are based on patient residence zip code rather than the zip code of where the overdose occurred.
-Source: Tennessee Department of Health Drug Overdose Reporting system
+Counts are based on patient residence zip code as reported by the hospital facility to the Tennessee Department of Health Drug Overdose Reporting System.

 Nonfatal Opioid Overdose Monthly Report Footnotes

 How to interpret the Nonfatal Opioid Overdose Monthly Report

 The goal of this report is to provide timely information to stakeholders who use these data and information to target resources (e.g. the distribution of naloxone) or activities for opioid overdose prevention and education.
 Data in this report from the DOR system allow for more timely analyses and closer to real-time responses for cases where data show opioid overdose increases.